Fraserburgh: 16th and 17th century: Origins

-18th and 19th century: further growth and development
+18th and 19th century: Further growth and development

 During the 18th and 19th centuries the population of Fraserburgh was growing with peaks due to seasonal employment.
 From a population of an estimated 1682 in 1755, a population of about 2,000 was recorded in 1780, of whom 1,000 resided in the town proper.
 There were a further 200 people in the village of Broadsea.

 In 1787, Fraserburgh Castle was converted to Kinnaird Head Lighthouse, Scotland's first mainland lighthouse and the first in Scotland to be lit by the Commissioners of Northern Lights.

 In the 1790s, Rev. Alexander Simpson of the Fraserburgh Old Parish Church described the harbour as "small but good", writing that it had the capability to take vessels with "200 tons burden".
 The Reverend noted that shipbuilding had become the main industry in the town, especially after 1784, and that the locals were making donations and seeking government assistance to have the harbour enlarged.

 In 1803, the original 1571 church building was replaced and enlarged, to a design by Alexander Morrice, to seat 1,000 people.
 The Auld Kirk was to be the standing authority in the town up until the 1840s.
 This period also saw the extension of the harbour, with a northern pier of 300 yd being built between 1807–1812 and, in 1818, a southern pier being built following an act of Parliament.

 Fraserburgh's population boomed in the early 19th century, from 2271 in 1811 to 2954 by 1831.
 This was primarily put down to the growth in herring fishing, which intensified in 1815.
 The herring season also brought with it an additional 1,200 people working in the Parish.
 Contemporary accounts mention the increase in general wealth brought by this increased trade spurring a change in dress and diet as well as a considerable amount of new houses being built in the town.

 No less than £30,000 was spent developing the harbour between 1807 and 1840 by which time the harbour held eight vessels of 45–155 LT and 220 boats of the herring fishery.

 Fraserburgh Town House, which was designed by Thomas Mackenzie of Matthews and MacKenzie, was completed in 1855.

+Reporting on Fraserburgh in 1913, the Annual Report of the Fishery Board states: